DeepLcom/slackbot-example/README.md

 - Target Language: Choose your preferred translation language
 - Formality: Select between Automatic, Formal, or Informal translation style

 User settings are automatically persisted in `db.json`.

+## Development

+### Environment Variables

+Using .env file:
+- Copy `.env.example` to `.env`
+- Edit `.env` with your credentials
+- The `.env` file will not be committed to git

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.